GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 - The fields to set are `WeightKg` and `pet`.
 - If you do not set the `pet` field, it is impossible to determine the weight of any pet.
-- The `pet` field must be set to `Current Page Pets`, which is the Pets on the current page.
+- The `pet` field must be set to `Current Page Pets`, which is the Pets currently displayed on the screen.

 ![bg right h:600px](images/2021-11-11-08-46-21.png)